The Takeaway:

 There is, however, a catch, and it’s a significant one.
 Let’s review the basic stats we mentioned in the summary table:

 This is a chair built for giants.
-If you’re a shorter person, you probably won’t be able to sit all the way back in this chair and keep your feet on the floor.
+If you’re shorter, you probably won’t be able to sit all the way back in this chair and keep your feet on the floor.
 In fact, if you’re on the short side of average, you still may not be able to.

 Office Star Executive Office Chair